Schema as Code: HCL Syntax

 Extension

-Extensions are currently available only to Atlas Pro users.
+Extensions are available only to Atlas Pro users.
 To use this feature, run:

 atlas login